 Romantic Plot Tumor: The Alex-Piper-Larry love triangle (or anything regarding Piper's love life) is often accused of taking up so much time that it swallows up time that could be devoted to what the fans prefer seeing, such as prisoners' backstories and the Vee plotline, or even development in Piper's character that doesn't revolve around her deciding who she wants to be with.

 Ron the Death Eater: As mentioned already, Larry.
 The guy certainly has his Jerkass moments, but if you never watched the show and headed into watching it with most of the fans vision of him, you would be surprised to see that he isn't as bad as everyone makes him out to be.

-The Scrappy: Larry is the most commonly disliked of the main characters, despite Jason Biggs doing a rather good acting job.
+The Scrappy: Larry is this to incredibly memetic levels, despite Jason Biggs doing a rather good acting job.
 The reasons for the dislike seems to be both how boring and disconnected from the prison his scenes can be, how he begins to act like a complete Jerk Ass to Piper, and keeping Alex and Piper apart (for fans that prefer that couple).